Financial Analyst 3

 EDUCATION & EXPERIENCE (REQUIRED):

-- Bachelor’s degree and six years of relevant experience or combination of education and relevant experience.
+Bachelor’s degree and six years of relevant experience or combination of education and relevant experience.
+Degree in Finance or Business Management preferred.

 KNOWLEDGE, SKILLS AND ABILITIES (REQUIRED):